Last updated on February 12, 2026

 Dark Confidant

-Dark Confidant is a classic, but it's gotten a lot worse in recent years.
+Dark Confidant is a classic, but this 2-power 2-drop has gotten a lot worse in recent years.
 Formats are just faster than they once were, and these slow, painful cards become especially punishing when you're facing down faster, more aggressive cards from your opponent.
+Even in a world where Confidant is still playable, there are arguably better versions in cards like Caustic Bronco.

 Two mana.
 Instant speed.
 Sac to draw two.
 These cards are bread and butter to most black decks.
-Obviously the bonuses, like a Treasure for Deadly Dispute, matter a lot.
-But you want these as long as you can bin a creature that was going to die anyway to refill the fight.
+Obviously the bonuses matter a lot, like a Treasure for Deadly Dispute.
+But you want these as long as you can bin a creature that was going to die anyway to keep fighting the fight.
 Probably all of them in a creature-centric black EDH deck.

 You could play Bankrupt in Blood, Plumb the Forbidden, or Skulltap in this slot.
-But there’s only so many places in a Commander deck for sac-draw spells when you look at the limitations of those cards in comparison to these four, and those three don’t make the cut.
+But there’s only so many places in a Commander deck for sac-draw spells when you look at the limitations of those cards in comparison to these other ones, and those three don’t make the cut.

 Village Rites

-Two cards for one mana is awesome, you just gotta sac something.
-There are lots of these effects in black, and Deadly Dispute is the hotness right now for Treasure and artifact synergies.
+Two cards for 1 mana is awesome, you just gotta sac something.
+There are lots of these effects in black, with Deadly Dispute being the hotness for quite a while.
+But 1 mana is 1 mana, and that's less than 2.
+You also have Corrupted Conviction as a functionally identical back-up copy.

 Night's Whisper